park-bench/torwatchdog/README.md

 Torwatchdog is a daemon that checks availability of an arbitrary URL through Tor and sends encrypted notification emails using our gpgmailer daemon.

-**NOTICE:** Some distrobutions do not maintain secure and updated version of Tor.
+**NOTICE:** Some distributions do not maintain secure and updated version of Tor.
 Please manually add the Tor Project's Apt repository.
 Instructions are
 here: https://www.torproject.org/docs/debian.html.en